-A 75-year-old male has labelled NHS blood pressure machines as ‘dangerous’ and condemned their use after accepting a £15,000 medical negligence settlement.
+A 75-year-old male believes NHS blood pressure machines are ‘dangerous’ and condemns their use.

-Fletchers Solicitors Medical Negligence Serious Injury Solicitor, Trevor Ward represented Henry and said:
+Fletchers Solicitors Medical Negligence Serious Injury Solicitor, Trevor Ward took representation of Trevor’s case.

 It was a particularly difficult case, strenuously defended by those representing the practice nurse at the Defendant GP Practice.